openenergysolutions/openfmb.docs/docs/adapter/protocol-plugins/modbus/server.md

 for non-control OpenFMB profiles.
 It also maps Modbus write commands to OpenFMB control messages.

-## General configuration
+## General Configuration

-- `name`: Name used in the logs to identify the communication session.
+- `name`: the name used in the logs to identify the communication session.
 - `log-level`: protocol log level to print to the logs
-- `adapter`: Network adapter to use to establish a TCP connection (typically 0.0.0.0)
+- `adapter`: network adapter to use to establish a TCP connection (typically 0.0.0.0)
 - `port`: TCP port on which the outstation will be listening
 - `unit-identifier`: Modbus unit identifier of the outstation (aka address)
-- `max-num-connections`: Maximum number of concurrent TCP connections to the server
+- `max-num-connections`: maximum number of concurrent TCP connections to the server

-## Non-control profiles
+## Non-control Profiles

 Non-control profiles (reading, status, etc) are mapped to Modbus coils, discrete inputs, holding registers and input registers.
 When the message is received on the internal message bus, it updates the internal Modbus database.
-Then, masters polling the outstation will read the updated values.
+Then, masters polling the outstation read the updated values.

 Each OpenFMB value can be mapped to multiple Modbus values.

 ### Boolean

-OpenFMB boolean values can be mapped to one or multiple coil and discrete input.
+OpenFMB Boolean values can be mapped to one or more coil and discrete input(s).
 If `negate` is set to `true`, the OpenFMB value is negated before updating the Modbus outstation.